funkybob/django-classy-settings/docs/index.rst

     class ProductionSettings(StagingSettings):
         DEBUG = False

 Define on these classes settings that you want to change based on selection.
 Any properties that look like settings (where name.is_uppper() is True) will be included in your settings.
 Any methods which match this will be called to yield their values.

-Finally, apply the setting you want:
+Finally, at the end of your ``settings.py``, apply the setting you want:

 .. code-block:: python